shiwaforce/poco/README.rst

 Location: under the home directory with name: config The format of the file is YAML, including a default section.

-If the default section is empty the project-catalog.yml file must exist in the config directory
+If the default section is empty the project-catalog.yml file looking in the config directory

 Parameters:
  - repositoryType (optional):  git | svn | file